Ada Elizabeth Chesterton: Life

 They married in 1916, before he left to be a soldier during the First World War.
 She went to work with her brother.
 Her husband survived being wounded but he eventually became sick with nephritis.
 Chesterton travelled to his bedside just before he died and she was the only family member at his funeral.

 After her husband died she went to Poland funded by the Daily Express.
 She took a dare to live in poverty in London in 1925 lasting much longer than the few days that were expected.
 These newspaper articles were eventually published as her first book, In Darkest London.
 She created other similar books based on the success of her first book.
 She worked at the drama critic for her brother-in-law's journal G. K.'s Weekly and in 1941 wrote a biography about "The Chestertons".

 She created the Cecil Houses, known today as Central & Cecil Housing Trust, which provided accommodation for women who no place to stay.
 They were funded thanks to the publicity that her living in poverty books created.
 The houses were named for her late husband.

-Chesterton died in a nursing home in Croydon in 1962.
+Chesterton was made an Officer of the British Empire in 1938 and converted to Catholicism four years later.
+She died in a nursing home in Croydon in 1962.

 Cecil Houses

 In March 1927, the first Cecil House opened its doors to 44 women and 2 babies.
 Less than a year later, in January 1928, her second house was opened in Kings Cross, providing shelter for 58 women and 12 babies.
 In March 1929, the third house in North Kensington, opened for 60 women and 18 babies.
 In November 1930, a property in Harrow Road opened for another 60 women and 18 babies.
 And in March 1934, the property in Waterloo that is now C&C's central office was opened for 49 women and 2 babies.

 By 1935, Mrs Chesterton Lodging Houses had received recognition and donations from across the world.
 It became a refuge for women across the capital who could seek shelter without any questions asked.

 For over 90 years, Cecil Houses have continued to take inspiration from Mrs Chesterton merging with social housing charities and care providers for the elderly, eventually becoming a Housing Association in 1974.
 Today Cecil Houses are known as C&C, a not-for-profit housing provider for over-55s, offering affordable housing services including sheltered and care accommodation.
-Their Central Offices can still be found an old Cecil House building on Waterloo Road.
+Their Central Offices can still be found in an old Cecil House building on Waterloo Road.